Rusty-Stuff/blog/_posts/2024-02-01-get-started.md

 - Make sure you have a backup
 - You can copy the private key to other devices, to login from there

-## Integrate Rusty Forms with your website
+## Integrate Formoxy with your website

 Once you're logged-in, and created your first form, you will see examples on how-to integrate it.